 Serve them with your favorite dipping sauce for a real crowd pleasing platter of vegan fried chicken!

 If you've ever had a craving for fried chicken, you'll love these air fried oyster mushrooms.
 That's because tender, juicy king oyster mushrooms are the perfect substitute for chicken.
 Really!
+Think of them as vegan chicken wings.

 And, because they're fried in an air fryer, these crunchy vegan chicken pieces have much less fat than if you deep fried them.
 Plus, you won't be sacrificing the crunchy batter that makes them so yummy.